 I use three WordPress plugins to dramatically increase links and save time.
 I would not be without them.
+They make a big difference to your WordPress website and improve customer experience.
+Check them out

 1 – Pretty Links The Pretty Links is a great free plugin that helps you create bespoke ULS that you can use within your blog or for external links to your website.
 For example, this link takes the user to my Etsy Shop via AWIN affiliate site.
 It’s easy to remember and I can use it as many times as I want.